davesann/let-map/README.md

 if using clj-kondo and you are seeing unresolved-symbol errors

-1. Ensure there is a .clj-kondo in your project
+1. Ensure there is a .clj-kondo directory in your project
 1. Then run the following command to copy configs to exclude these errors

 ```